caktus/django-file-picker/docs/wymeditor.rst

 .. class:: file_picker.wymeditor.widgets.WYMeditorWidget

 To use the WYMeditorWidget override the desired form field's widget.
-Tt takes in a dictionary with expected keys `"image"` and/or `"file"` these define which button is used to call the overlay, either an image or a paper clip icon respectively.
+It takes in a dictionary with expected keys `"image"` and/or `"file"` these define which button is used to call the overlay, either an image or a paper clip icon respectively.